TayvenP/tayvenp.github.io/_posts/09-09-25-CyberAwarenessWeek2.md

 ---

-## Step 5: Watch Out for Shoulder Surfing
+## Step 5: In Public - Watch Out for Shoulder Surfing & Physical Device Security
 Not all attacks are digital, sometimes people just watch you type.

 **How to prevent it:**